The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity: Appendix

 \subsubsection{Performance vs Compositional Depth}

-While intuition suggests a negative correlation between problem complexity and model accuracy, our analysis reveals a more nuanced relationship between compositional depth and LRM performance.
+While intuition suggests a negative correlation between problem computational complexity and model accuracy, our analysis reveals a more nuanced relationship between compositional depth and LRM performance which needs deeper discussion.
 Figure~\ref{fig:acc-depth} demonstrates this across three state-of-the-art reasoning models (Claude-3.7-Sonnet w. thinking, DeepSeek-R1, and o3-mini) on our puzzle suite.
 Within individual puzzle types, we observe the expected negative correlation: as compositional depth increases, model accuracy consistently decreases.
-However, across different puzzle types, this relation breaks.
-Models may struggle with puzzles of lower compositional depth while succeeding on different puzzles with higher compositional depth. .
-For instance, models achieve >50\% accuracy on Tower of Hanoi instances requiring approximately $10^2$ moves, yet consistently fail on River Crossing puzzles with substantially lower compositional depth ($\sim 10^1$ moves).
+However, across different puzzle types, this relation does not hold.
+Models may struggle with puzzles of lower compositional depth while succeeding on different puzzles with higher compositional depth.
+For instance, models achieve >50\% accuracy on Tower of Hanoi instances requiring approximately $\sim10^2$ moves, yet consistently fail on River Crossing or Cross Jumping puzzles with substantially lower compositional depth ($\sim 10^1$ moves).